Science 8

 - Different organelles make up a cell, which are like organs, but small enough for cells.

-- The cell membrane surrounds and protects the contents of the cell and controls what goes in and out.
+- The cell membrane surrounds and protects the contents of the cell and controls what goes in

 - The cytoplasm is like a jelly that holds all the organelles inside the cell.

 - The nucleus controls the activities of the cell.
-It also contains the genetic material of the cell.
+It also contains the genetic material of the

-- The vacuole is a space for extra food, waste, and other substances that can’t be immediately used.
+- The vacuole is a space for extra food, waste, and other substances that can’t be immediately

 - The cell wall surrounds the cell membrane and protects the cell with its tough, rigid surface.

 - The chloroplast is where the process of photosynthesis occurs.
-Energy from the Sun is used to create carbohydrates.
+Energy from the Sun is used to

 - The mitochondrion produces energy for the cell using tiny food particles.